ChorusOne/menoetius/README.md

 * Run `python3 ./menoetius.py` (or run as a service, see 'Running Menoetius as a service' section below)

 ### Configuration
-Menoetius has a small number of configurable items, all of which can be configured by way of a YAML file in the application root.
+Menoetius has a small number of configurable items, all of which can be configured by way of a YAML file in the application root; or a path of your choosing using the `MENOETIUS_CONFIG_PATH` environment variable.

 Example configuration:
 ```